Direct Holding of Real Estate

 Deductibility of costs, interest, and depreciation

-Repairs and renovation on private residences
+Repairs and renovations on private residences

-The repairs and renovations on private residences enjoy a reduced 5% of VAT and it applies to all the residences that necessarily need to be repaired or renovated.
-There is a condition though, that a period of 3 years has lapsed from the first day the residence was used.
+There is, however, a condition that a period of 3 years has lapsed from the first day the residence was used.
 In cases where the value of the materials intended to be used in the renovation and repair works exceeds by more than 50% the value of the services, then the value of these materials is subject to the standard VAT rate.

 As of 20 August 2020, it also applies to such services provided for the purposes of making additions to private residences.